 Jidan guan bing in Beijing

 On his return to Beijing after two years away, my friend wanted more than anything else to eat jidan guan bing.
-The oily wrap—literally translated as “filled egg pancake”—reminded him of early mornings when he was a student, lining up outside of a street-side stall to scarf down breakfast before lectures.
+The oily wrap—literally translated as “poured egg pancake”—reminded him of early mornings when he was a student, lining up in front of a street-side stall to scarf down breakfast before lectures.

 In the world of Beijing breakfasts, the bing, or wheat pancake, abounds.
 But in three years of living in Beijing, and through countless hours of bing consumption, I had never eaten a jidan guan bing.
 In fact, I had never even heard of it.